lejuans01/My-Streams/Google Script And Install Info/ReadMe.md

 Go <a href="https://script.google.com/home/start" target="_blank">here</a> and click the "New Project" button in the upper left corner.
 Then, copy the script from <a href="https://github.com/BuddyChewChew/My-Streams/blob/main/Google%20Script%20And%20Install%20Info/google_apps_script" target="_blank">google_apps_script</a> and paste it into the script editor.
 Once done, deploy the script.

-> Thanks [jeepcook](https://github.com/jeepcook) for editing some of the script and GROK AI for the rest.

 ### Follow this video tutorial to learn how to deploy a Google Apps Script: